I want to start a new organization. Do I have to register with the Office of Student Activities & Greek Life?

-5. I want to re-register a group that has become inactive, how do I do that?
+5. How do I re-register a group that has become inactive?

-To regain active status after being considered inactive by the Office of Student Activities and First-Year Programs, the club or organization must go through the procedure of becoming active again.
+To regain active status after being considered inactive by the Office of Student Activities & Greek Life, the club or organization must go through the procedure of becoming active again.
 This process mimics the process for a new club or organization.

 6. How does my organization get free web space?

-Free Webspace is available to all clubs and organizations registered with the Office of Student Activities & First Year Programs.
-In order to attain your Webspace, you must first submit a Website Request Form.
+Free webspace is available to all clubs and organizations registered with the Office of Student Activities & Greek Life.
+In order to attain your webspace, you must first submit a Website Request Form.
 Please note that all clubs and organizations are responsible for managing their own website, including keeping the information on the website accurate and up to date.
-If you have any questions concerning how to use CMS, you can email mailto: firstname.lastname@example.org
+If you have any questions concerning how to use CMS, you can email mailto: email@example.com

-Any other questions can be directed to the Office of Student Activities and First-Year Programs at (717)334-6304.
+Any other questions can be directed to the Office of Student Activities & Greek Life at (717)334-6304.